Planning Division Current Workplan

 Corridor Planning: MovingAhead

 Our community’s vision of a compact, healthy, livable city must be supported by safe, efficient, and comfortable ways for people to move around, such as walking, biking, riding transit or driving a car.
 The MovingAhead project is a partnership with Lane Transit District and the City of Eugene that will help our community decide what kind of advanced bus service we need along our busiest street corridors, as well as improving walking and biking around bus stations.
 The five corridors include Highway 99, River Road, Coburg Road, MLK Jr. Boulevard, and Oak/Pearl/Amazon Parkway to Lane Community College.
 Past efforts have taken many years to plan a single corridor.
 The MovingAhead project aims to take on five corridors at once by listening carefully to residents and property owners and asking them to help choose the design they feel is needed.
-The project will also set the priority for when which each corridor will be built.
+The project will also set the priority for when each corridor will be built.
 The technical analysis for each corridor alternative is expected to be brought to decision makers in summer 2018.
 More detailed corridor design and construction phases will follow.
 Planning staff will continue to serve on the Project Management Team through summer 2018.

 Through Envision Eugene, our community made it clear that we care deeply about the quality and design of our built environment.
 Excellent design supports the outstanding quality of life that makes Eugene a great place to live.
 By encouraging buildings and places that we love, we help make city living an attractive and viable choice for more people.
 This helps protect our surrounding farm and forest lands by reducing urban sprawl, and also protects the quality of life for today’s residents.
 The Urban Design team creates design tools for the community such as handbooks and guidelines, and brings a design excellence perspective to major civic projects such as building a new city hall or a potential future farmer’s market building, as well as street design projects like Willamette to Willamette (8th Avenue).
 The team’s urban design staff facilitate better design outcomes across the community by providing design assistance to private development projects as they are proposed.
 Recently completed educational materials include the Community Design Handbook, the Missing Middle Housing Handbook, and more detailed brochures – for example, Successful Storefronts, and Living in the City: Urban Residential Frontages – to provide best practices to property owners, developers, and the local design community.
 This work item requires a steady but low level of staff support, with periodic need for greater involvement.